marijnh/Eloquent-JavaScript/05_higher_order.md

 The `map` method transforms an array by applying a function to all of its elements and building a new array from the returned values.
-The new array will have the same length as the input array, but its content will have been “mapped” to a new form by the function.
+The new array will have the same length as the input array, but its content will have been "mapped" to a new form by the function.

 ```
 function map(array, transform) {